Forecast details

 Magnetic field

-The magnetic field is affected by solar activity.
+The magnetic field is affected by the solar activity.
 When solar flares occur, a stream of particles reaches the Earth and impacts its magnetic field.

 Researchers measure the state of the magnetic field with the Kp index.
 It shows the average deviation of the entire Earth's magnetic field from the norm calculated for three-hour intervals.
 The Kp index values range from 1 (quiet activity) to 10 (extreme magnetic storm).